robert-porter/avlisp/README.md

 # avlisp

-Little scheme like language.
+Extremely minimal scheme like language.
 Made for the sake of learning.
 Don't use this code for anything that matters.